CelestialBoon/celestialboon.github.io/docs/philosophy/2020-11-08-competition.md

 This carries an implication that over time, the meaning of competition has degraded from this working/playing together into something where coming first brought a difference in status, gradually degenerating into outright rivalry (bringing the opponent down as path to victory)

-The original meaning of competition is still alive in the word "competent," since competence is what naturally results in an environment in which everyone collaborates towards a common goal.
-COMPETING in such a manner makes people COMPETENT.
+The original meaning of competition is still alive in the word "competent," since competence is what naturally results in an environment in which everyone collaborates towards a common goal. <b>Competing</b> in such a manner makes people <b>competent</b>.

 To get this in perspective, an environment that stays faithful to the original meaning of competition is *the art scene*, the place where ie. everyone exercises their art and plays to one-up one another for funsies, which results in a vibrant, knowledged and fun time.